What type of insurance do you need help with?

-We are unable to provide you with this information at quote stage, it is down to you to find out the age of your building.
+We are unable to provide you with this information, it is down to you to find out the age of your building.

 If you are in the process of buying the house, ask your seller or their agent.
 As part of a sale, the seller must complete a 'Seller's property information form' which may contain the property's age.
 If you have a mortgage, your survey may say how old the building is or your local authority may have a record of when planning permission was granted.
 If you are renting then it is likely your Landlord will have this information to hand.

 If you have an older house, you could:

 • Search the 1862 Act register on Land Registry's digital archives.
 It contains information on 2000 properties, which you can search for free.